 Risto Siilasmaa is a pioneer in IT security and one of Detectify’s early investors.
 He is well-known for founding the Finnish IT security company F-Secure as well as his accomplishments as the chairman for Nokia, a company he turned around.
-We got the opportunity to pick his brain on hackers, AI security (a topic he actually went back to school to learn more about last summer) and how cyberpunk sparked his interest for security.
+We got the opportunity to pick his brain on hackers, AI security (he actually went back to school last summer to learn more about AI) and how cyberpunk sparked his interest for security.

-What made you interested in security in the first place?
+What sparked your interest in security in the first place?

 My interest for security came from the science fiction world.
 Have you heard of William Gibson?
 He is the sci-fi writer who created the cyberpunk genre.
 In the worlds he wrote about, there were living programs, both good and bad, that fought against each other and humans lived somewhere in the middle.